-Section 32282 Plan Section # Comments (a) The comprehensive school safety plan include des, but is not limit ed to all of the following: (1) An assessment of the current status of school crime at the school and at school-related functions, which may be accomplished by reviewing one or more of the following types of information: Office Referrals Attendance rates/SARB data Suspension/Expulsion data California Healthy Kids Survey School Improvement Plan Local law enforcement juvenile crime data Property Damage data Section 2.3 The current data surrounding referrals reveals that approximately 14 students have had referrals thus far in 18-19 which is similar if not lower than prior years.
+Section 32282 (a) The comprehensive school safety plan include Plan Section # Comments ed to all of the following: (1) An assessment of the current status of school crime at the school and at school-related functions, which may be accomplished by reviewing one or more of the following types of information: Office Referrals Attendance rates/SARB data Suspension/Expulsion data California Healthy Kids Survey School Improvement Plan Local law enforcement juvenile crime data Property Damage data Section 2.3 The current data surrounding referrals reveals that approximately 14 students have had referrals thus far in 18-19 which is similar if not lower than prior years.
 Attendance is consistent at 97%.
 We have expelled two students over the past 6 years, and none since 2016-2017.
-We have had 1-2 incidents of students bringing toy weapons, and 1 incident of a student making threatening comments.
+We have had 1-2 incidents of students bringing toy weapons, and 1 incident of a